-If you work at a computer all day, then you may love your job, but you may not love the physical sensation of sitting at your desk all day.
+If you work at a computer all day, then you may love your job, but you may not love the physical sensation of sitting at your desk all day you need boosting comfort.
 It’s easy to forget because it’s so ubiquitous, but humans are not designed to sit down all day long, nor are they designed to use keyboards or a mouse over and over again.
 The good news is that by taking a proactive approach to your working day, you’ll be able to significantly increase your comfort, which will, in turn, have a positive impact on your productivity.
 Below, we’ll take a look at a few key tips for pushing your comfort levels in the right direction.

 To begin, take a look at the tech that you’re using.
 It’s important that you’re looking at more than the technology’s technical specifications; the comfort factor should also play a role in the decision-making process.
 Think of your mouse, for example.
 While there are plenty of affordable options on the market, you may find that it’s much more comfortable to use an ergonomic mouse instead.
 Your keyboard may also be improved, depending on what you’re using.
 For example, if you use a laptop for your work, then it’s recommended to get a laptop stand and a wireless keyboard.
 Your wrists will thank you.